poinsenops/poinsenops/README.md

 # Hi, I’m @poinsenops
--  I’m interested in Gaming, Web Development and anime
+-  I’m interested in Web Development, Gaming and anime
--  I’m looking to collaborate on FrontEnd development projects

 -  Pronouns: He/Him
 -  Fun fact: More people die because off coconuts falling on their head then shark attacks in a year.